wp-plugins/super-simple-twitter-feed/readme.txt

 == Upgrade Notice ==

-= 1.0.2 =
+= 1.0.4 =
-New version utilizes widget for ease of use in themes.
+* Fixed bug where cached value would not be overwritten when it should expire
+* Fixed bug for `Do Not Cache` testing value.